Last Updated on

 Contact Your Child’s Dentist

 All dentists have an obligation to ensure that they work to make some sort of arrangements in an emergency situation.
 This is to make time to give their patients the emergency dental care they need.
-When it comes to a child’s dental injury, it is best to see a children’s dentist.
+When it comes to a child’s dental injury like a chipped tooth, it is best to see a children’s dentist.
 All dentists have been trained in how to deal with dental emergencies.
-Pediatric dentists, however, have completed advanced training in dental injuries in children; especially chipped tooth, we can help.
+Pediatric dentists, however, have completed advanced training in dental injuries in children; especially chipped teeth, we can help.

 KinderSmiles Pediatric Dentistry and Orthodontics